If you'd rather learn how to change your own brain using self-talk techniques please click on 'Change Your Words - The Book in the MENU above.

-There's something magic about feeling differently just by stepping on a pattern
+There's something magical about feeling differently just by stepping on a pattern

 I’m 6 feet 2 inches tall.
 I have lived with a progressively deteriorating ankle and left leg for over 30 years using orthotics made to help me control my gait and yet, in recent years, the ankle problem has been getting worse such that friends and colleagues had begun to comment on my worsening limp.
 I had coped with the problem for a long time but eventually, because of the increasing pain and restricted movement I was experiencing in my lower back, as a result of my body compensating for the weak left leg, my wife suggested I start looking into if there was anything that could be done to alleviate the problem - before it got to a stage where I wouldn’t be able to walk at all.
 She often said I was likely to fall off the pavement due to the weak ankle and ‘wobbly’ walk I had developed.
 She said I would soon not be able to get up stairs - which is where the problem was most evident as my left foot tended to turn over onto the outside as I stepped on it going upstairs.
 I couldn’t carry a cup of tea upstairs without spilling a little!
 The problem was also more noticeable on rising ground so climbing even gentle inclines and stairs was becoming more and more tricky - and increasingly painful!
 Like many men, I had simply refused to accept my frailties, but it had reached the point where I literally had to take some steps to dealing with it.